ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 3. On the **Add Connector App** page, enter the following information and then click **Next**.

     - In the first box, type a name for the connector, such as **Facebook**.
-    - In the second box, type or paste the value of the APISecretKey that you obtained in Step 2.
+    - In the second box, type or paste the value of the APISecretKey that you added in Step 4.
     - In the third box, type of paste the Azure app service URL; for example **https://fbconnector.azurewebsites.net**.

     ![](media/FBCimage47.png)